sthetix/HATSKit/README.md

-# HATSKit - HATS Pack Builder and Component Editor
+# HATSKit - HATS Pack Builder and Editor

 <div align="center">
   <img src="preview.png" alt="HATSKit Preview" />
 </div>

-A powerful Python tool for building custom HATS Pack (Homebrew App & Tool Store) packs for Nintendo Switch homebrew.
+A powerful Python tool for building custom HATS (Homebrew App & Tool Store) packs for Nintendo Switch homebrew.
 This tool allows you to create personalized collections of homebrew applications, patches, overlays, and payloads with an intuitive menu-driven interface.

 ## Features